National Disability Insurance Scheme

 Pricing

-Last year’s review (2024–2025) resulted in significant pricing changes that impacted podiatry and caused concern within the podiatry community.
+This review impacted podiatry and caused concern within the podiatry community.

 A survey of podiatrists providing therapy supports in the NDIS showed that: